xonsh/xonsh/docs/tutorial_write_your_own_history_backend.rst

 a lot of stuff.
 In this tutorial, let's write our own history backend base on CouchDB.

-Start with a minimal history template
+Start with a Minimal History Template
 =====================================

-Here is a minimal *working* history backend we can have:
+Here is a minimal history backend we can have:

 .. code-block:: python